prasannavasudevan/fsjs2.0/Mock Test 1 PPT/Question 1/readme.md

 **Question 1**

-**1.Explain all the CSS positions(static, fixed, sticky, relative, absolute) with one code example each**
+**1.Explain all the CSS positions(static, fixed, sticky, relative, absolute) with one code example each?**

 *Static positioning:* It is the default position value for the elements.
 These elements are independent of the top, right, bottom, left and the z-index properties and therefore not affected by it.